bane-labs/docs/bridge/how-native-bridge-works/architecture.md

 The bridge is composed of the following key components:

-* Smart contracts deployed on N3 and Neo X: These smart contracts serve as the foundation for the bridging system, containing crucial functionalities such as the ability to lock, mint, burn, and unlock tokens.
-Additionally, they also maintain and verify the Merkle Tree.
+* Smart contracts deployed on N3 and Neo X: These smart contracts serve as the foundation for the bridging system, containing crucial functionalities such as the ability to lock, and unlock tokens.
+Additionally, they also maintain and verify the Hash Chains.
 * Bridge validators:  These nodes listen for events emitted by the bridge contracts.
 Upon detecting an event, they validate it, sign it, and send the signature and event details to the relayer.&#x20;
 * A relayer: This single node collects signatures from the validators.
 Once enough signatures are collected for a bridging transaction, it invokes the corresponding bridge contract to mint or unlock tokens.